Promises and Pitfalls of Threshold-based Auto-labeling: Threshold-Based Auto-Labeling Algorithm

-The algorithm proceeds iteratively.
-In each iteration, it queries for a subset of points which can be chosen actively using the information available so far and trains a classifier in $\mathcal{H}$ using the oracle-provided data.
-It then uses the confidence function and validation data to identify the region where the current classifier is confidently accurate and automatically labels the points in this region.

-It is important to note that the target $f^*$ might not lie in the hypothesis space $\mathcal{H}$ that the auto-labeling algorithm works with.
-Our analysis (Section~\ref{sec:TheoreticalAnalysis}) shows that the auto-labeling algorithm can work well, i.e., accurately label a reasonable fraction of unlabeled data automatically, even with simpler hypothesis classes that do not contain the target hypothesis $f^*$.
-We illustrate this with a simple example in Section~\ref{sec:autolabelingComparisons} and Figure~\ref{fig:xor-main}.
+Note that the target $f^*$ might not be in the hypothesis space $\mathcal{H}$.
+Our analysis (Section~\ref{sec:TheoreticalAnalysis}) shows that the TBAL algorithm can work well, i.e., accurately label a reasonable fraction of unlabeled data with simpler hypothesis classes that do not contain the target hypothesis $f^*$.
+We illustrate this with a simple example in Section~\ref{sec:autolabelingComparisons} and Figure~\ref{fig:circles-main}.
+Note as well that the features $\bx$ could be raw features or representations from self-supervised techniques, pre-trained models, etc. We analyze TBAL in settings (i) with no assumptions on the features and (ii) when the features are linearly separable.